peguimasid/exdraw/README.md

-# Expencfy
+# ExDraw

-Expencfy is a Phoenix-based application to manage your expenses and budgets efficiently.
+ExDraw is a real-time collaborative whiteboard built with Phoenix LiveView.
+Draw together with multiple users, share ideas visually, and collaborate seamlessly in real-time.

 ## Getting Started